Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Evaluations

 \subsection{Ablation study}

 We conduct an ablation study on diverse models and clusters to investigate the contributions of Oases’s optimizations, and the results are shown in Table~\ref{tab:ablation}.
 Our cross-pass schedule provides stable accelerations, as the joint scheduling efficiently hides TMP communications.
-The fine-grained recomputation provides additional acceleration in models with more communication constraints, such as the \(H=2048\) model on the 3090 cluster and the \(H=8192\) model on both clusters, which also exhibit lower device efficiency in Megatron-LM.
-Our planner performs better in models with more layers, specifically on the NVLink 3090 cluster.
-More model blocks bring a larger optimization space, and the optimized parallel strategy will let TMP communication of some model blocks use only NVLink, bringing a more obvious acceleration.
-The detailed parallel strategies are shown in the Appendix.
-The planner provides minor speedups on the model with \(H=8192\) due to its larger data resharding overhead, which is covered marginally by performance gains from shrunk TMP degrees.
+The fine-grained recomputation provides additional acceleration in models with more communication constraints, such as the BERT-1.3B model on the 3090 cluster and the LLaMA-65B model on both clusters, where Megatron also exhibits lower device utilization.
+Our planner performs better in models with more layers, as more model blocks bring a larger optimization space, bringing a more obvious acceleration.
+The parallel strategies are shown in the Table~\ref{tab:scheme}.
+The planner provides minor speedups on the LLaMA-65B model layers due to its larger data resharding overhead, which is covered marginally by performance gains from shrunk TMP degrees.